GregTrevellick/SolutionOpenPopUp/README.md

  - The solution is simply a proof of concept and you wish to convey this to others.

  - Your solution has its' own "ReadMe" file which all developers should view when they open the solution.

+ - You want to share a joke-of-the-day or coder-of-the-week announcement with colleagues.

 ## Features